browniebroke/netlify-builds/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass linting (managed via pre-commit) and the tests, including testing other Python versions with tox:

     ```shell
-    $ flake8 netlify_builds tests
+    $ pre-commmit run -a
     $ pytest
     $ tox
     ```

-    To get flake8 and tox, pip install them into your virtualenv.
+    To get pre-commit and tox, install them as global tool with uv: `uv tool install...`

 6. Commit your changes and push your branch to GitHub: